Skip to main content

 Biographical Note

-E. Y. (Ellis Yarnal) Berry served as Congressman for West River South Dakota from 1951-1971.
-During his tenure in the U. S. Congress, he served on the House Interior and Insular Committee, as well as the Foreign Affairs Committee.
-He worked to pass legislation to help farmers and the betterment of conditions for Native Americans.
+E. Y. (Ellis Yarnal) Berry served in the United States House of Representatives from 1951 to 1971.
+He represented South Dakota's 2nd district which encompassed West River, South Dakota.
+He served on the House Interior and Insular Committee, as well as the Foreign Affairs Committee.
+He worked to pass legislation to help farmers and for the betterment of conditions for Native Americans.
+His twenty-year tenure in the position made him the longest-serving Congressperson from South Dakota.

-In 1950, when Francis Case announced his intention to run for the United States Senate, E. Y. Berry decided he would run to fill the seat in the House of Representatives.
-He served for 20 years.
-Upon his retirement from Congress in 1971, he and his wife returned to their Black Hills home in Hisega and he donated his Congressional Papers to the library at Black Hills State College, now Black Hills State University.
-He and Rose lived in Hisega until 1993 when they moved to Westhills Village Retirement Home in Rapid City.
-He died April 1, 1999.
+Upon his retirement from Congress in 1971, he and his wife returned to their Black Hills home in Hisega and he donated his congressional papers to the library at Black Hills State College, now Black Hills State University.
+He and Rose lived in Hisega until 1993, when they moved to Westhills Village Retirement Home in Rapid City.
+He died April 1, 1999, at the age of 96, following a stroke.
 Rose preceded him in death by two months.
 They are buried in Mountain View Cemetery in Rapid City, South Dakota.

 576 Boxes